-CodeAtlas — Architecture Diagrams for Any Codebase
+CodeAtlas — Architecture Diagrams and AI Code Review for Any Codebase

 A zoomable structural map of your codebase — like Google Maps for code.